Indonesia Issues Regulation on Taxing Digital Services

 - Through this regulation, the government hopes to reap from the tax proceeds of the country’s multibillion-dollar digital economy.

 - Intangible goods and services subject to VAT include e-books, apps, games, software, movies, and music, among others.

 Indonesia’s Ministry of Finance issued Regulation No. 48/PMK.03/2020 (Reg 48/2020) in May 2020, which imposes a 10 percent value-added tax (VAT) on digital services on non-resident companies, starting July 1, 2020.

 The tax will apply to companies that have ‘significant economic presence’ in Indonesia operating in sectors, such as big data, multimedia, and software.

 Proceeds from the tax revenue will be used to support the economy as it battles the impact of the pandemic.
-Indonesia’s digital economy is estimated to be valued at US$130 billion by 2025, according to a study by Google, Temasek Holdings, and Bain & Company.The country did issue its first law on e-commerce in late November 2019, which was issued to ensure tax compliance among domestic and international e-commerce businesses as well as improve governance on electronic trading activities.
+Indonesia’s digital economy is estimated to be valued at US$130 billion by 2025, according to a study by Google, Temasek Holdings, and Bain & Company.law on e-commerce in late November 2019, which was issued to ensure tax compliance among domestic and international e-commerce businesses as well as improve governance on electronic trading activities.

 The country is following a trend seen with other ASEAN members who have begun taxing foreign digital service providers.

 Singapore issued the Overseas Vendor Registration regime in January 2020, which obligates foreign digital service providers to register and pay for goods and services tax (GST) rate of seven percent.
 Malaysia has obligated providers to pay the six percent digital service tax rate whereas Thailand’s government has approved draft legislation to impose VAT of seven percent.